nuxeo-sandbox/nuxeo-filemanager-automation/README.md

 # nuxeo-filemanager-automation
 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-filemanager-automation-master)](https://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-filemanager-automation-master/)

-This is **W**ork **I**n **P**rogress.
-Mainly, this document has to be correctly written.

 ## About the Plugin
-nuxeo-filemanager-automation is a plugin that contributes the [FileManager](https://doc.nuxeo.com/nxdoc/file-manager/) (see below), allowing for calling an automation chain when a file is imported.
-Typically, Nuxeo's FileManager is called to create a document of a certain type from a blob.
+nuxeo-filemanager-automation is a plugin that contributes the [FileManager](https://doc.nuxeo.com/nxdoc/file-manager/) (see below), allowing for calling an automation chain when a file/folder is imported.

+* When importing a *file*, typically, Nuxeo's FileManager is called to create a document of a certain type from a blob.
 This happens mainly when a user drag-n-drops file(s) in the UI (and does not choose "set properties"), when calling the `FileManager.Import` operation, etc.

 The chain must then tell the plugin which type of document to create.
 It also can, optionally, set properties.
 This allows for tuning/configuring the system in Nuxeo Studio.
 Notice (see below) that the chain can ignore the call, which means the FileManager will call the next plugin until one returns a valid document.
 So, for example, if the user drops a .pdf, your chain may decide to create a `MyCustomDocType` document based on the context, or ignore the call and let Nuxeo creates a `File` document.

+* When importing a Folderish (typically: via Nuxeo Drive or a connector), Nuxeo creates a `Folder` by default (there is no plugin chain mechanism as we have for a file).
+The callback chain must create the Folderish document (or return `null`, Nuxeo will then create a `Folder`)

 #### About Nuxeo's [FileManager](https://doc.nuxeo.com/nxdoc/file-manager/)
 It is a Nuxeo service that creates a document for a blob.
 The logic for deciding which type of document to create (File, Picture, ...) is based on *plugins* which have an order property and filters: